 As a new mom, it’s quite hard to adjust to the change in lifestyle a new baby brings.
 Having to resolve the work- baby-life balance can be a challenge.
 When I get in from work my focus is devoted to little E until after bedtime.

 Finding free time to spend with my husband or take time for myself did start to become a rarity.
 Especially if it was difficult to get E down for the night.
-After E was born I was always on the lookout for products which can help with E’s bedtime routine and help her have a good nights sleep.
+After E was born I was always on the lookout for products that can help with E’s bedtime routine and help her have a good night’s sleep.

 Dockatot Deluxe+ Review Summary

 To help give an overall view of the dockatot I’ve scored the Dockatot on four factors Value for money, Durability, Comfort